openconfig/public/release/authorization/README.md

 may be specified on a per-policy-rule basis as well as a default for the whole authorization policy.

+As a request is evaluated against the configured policy, a READ request for the configuration tree may traverse all of the tree.
+For portions of the tree for which the user has no access no data will be returned.
+A WRITE request which attempts to write to a denied subtree or element will return an error to the caller.

 [OpenConfig paths](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#222-paths)
 are heirarchical, and rooted at a defined "origin".
 OpenConfig may contain paths such as: